Trail descriptions in and around the San Francisco Bay Area

 Old Haul Road

-Another almost-flat out-and-back ride on a fire road for beginners.
-But this one is under dense redwood cover and is arguably a true wilderness.
+An almost-flat out-and-back ride on a fire road for beginners.
+The good part is that it's under dense redwood cover and is arguably a true wilderness.

 Fun